 6. Prepare your business for change

-7. Ensure you have the right technology to support PaaS
+7. Ensure you have the right technology to support EaaS

-To get an in-depth understanding of the steps mentioned above, read our 8-step guide on how to implement product-as-a-service.
+To get an in-depth understanding of the steps mentioned above, read our 8-step guide on how to implement Equipment-as-a-Service.